xuyungang/CSFeatures/README.md

 ## Quick Start

-### 1. Prepare the Data
+### 1. Prepare Data
-The data to be prepared includes the expression matrix for RNA or ATAC (with rows as cells and columns as genes) and cell types.
-For spatial data, spatial coordinate-related data also needs to be provided.
+The data to be prepared includes an expression matrix for scRNA-seq or scATAC-seq (with rows as cells and columns as genes) and the corresponding cell types.
+For spatial data, spatial coordinates must also be provided.
 Spatial information can be extracted using methods such as STAGATE, SpatialPCA, or SpaGCN.

-In Python, you need to provide an Anndata object as input.
-Anndata is a class designed by anndata for storing single-cell data.
+In Python, you need to provide an AnnData object as input.
+AnnData is a class designed to store single-cell data.

-The provided Anndata object should meet the following requirements:
+The provided AnnData format should meet the following requirements:

-The shape of the Anndata object should be (number of cells, number of genes or peaks).
+- The shape of AnnData should be (number of cells, number of genes or regions).
-Anndata.obs should contain a celltype field to provide the cell types.
+- The AnnData.obs must contain a 'celltype' field to provide cell classifications.
-For spatial RNA/ATAC data, Anndata.obsm should also provide a spatial field to include spatial information.
+- If using spatial scRNA-seq/scATAC-seq data, the AnnData.obsm should include a 'spatial' field to provide spatial information.

-The following is an example of single-cell RNA/ATAC data:
+The following is an example of scRNA-seq/scATAC-seq data:

 ```bash
 AnnData object with n_obs × n_vars = 1000 × 2000
     obs: 'celltype'
 ```
-The following is an example of spatial RNA/ATAC data:
+The following is an example of spatial scRNA-seq/scATAC-seq data:

 ```bash
 AnnData object with n_obs × n_vars = 1000 × 2000